-Cooper Carry’s Hospitality Studio is extending the life of older buildings and creating new energy for historic hotels across the country.
+Cooper Carry’s Hospitality Studio is extending the life of older buildings and creating new energy for historic hotels across the country, with projects underway such as the renovation of the revered Charleston Place Hotel.
 As we dream of the day we can all start travelling for leisure again, here are some of our latest hotel renovation projects.

 Cliff House, Cape Neddick, ME